inoio/solrs/README.md

 ## Usage

-Solrs supports different `Future` implementations, which affects the result type of `AsyncSolrClient.query`.
+Solrs supports different `Future` implementations, which affects the result type of `AsyncSolrClient` methods.
 For scala there's support for the standard `scala.concurrent.Future` and for twitters `com.twitter.util.Future`.
 Which one is chosen is defined by the `io.ino.solrs.future.FutureFactory` that's in scope when building the `AsyncSolrClient` (as shown below in the code samples).

 For java there's support for `CompletableFuture`.
-Because java does not support higher kinded types there's a separate class `JavaAsyncSolrClient` that allows to create new instances and to perform a `query`.
+Because java does not support higher kinded types there's a separate class `JavaAsyncSolrClient` that allows to create new instances and to perform a request.

 In the following it's shown how to use `JavaAsyncSolrClient`/`AsyncSolrClient`: